IncompetentInvestor23/Market-and-Stocks-analysis-scripts/README.md

 # Market-and-Stocks-analysis-scripts
 This repository contains the Python scripts that I use for different market and stock analysis using Yahoo Finance.

-Folder structure:
+Folder Structure:
-|
-|--data--output (here is where the CSV with the results are saved)
+../data/output (here is where the CSV with the results are saved) ../src (here is where the scripts are stored)
-|
-|--src (here is where the scripts are stored)

 1. market_ath_diff.py : returns the current price change from ATH of the SP500, Nasdaq, FTSE100 and FTSE250.